sdiik/introzApp/README.md

 - Login
 - registration
 - Forgot the password
-- Bottom Navigation:
+- Bottom Navigation :
-  -> Home (latest news list)
+  - Home (latest news list)
-  -> Friends (friend list list that you can cancel)
+  - Friends (friend list list that you can cancel)
-  -> Notification (UI notification which usually comes from firebase) -> Settings (consisting of your data, and profile edit feature, about and bottom logout).
+  - Notification (UI notification which usually comes from firebase)
+  - Settings (consisting of your data, and profile edit feature, about and bottom logout).

 This UI is full of flaws
 May be useful